 Introduction to making your own silver at home

 This article will describe a way to make colloidal silver at home.
 After the first batch of colloidal silver is made, the second and future batches should make one gallon of high quality 6 PPM to 8 PPM (Parts Per Million) colloidal silver in one and a half hours.

-The fist batch will take about three hours, since it will not have the benefit of “seeding” the gallon with previously “cooked” colloidal silver (this “seeding” is necessary to create better electrical current in the distilled water).
+The fist batch will take about three hours since it will not have the benefit of “seeding” the gallon with previously “cooked” colloidal silver (this “seeding” is necessary to create a better electrical current in the distilled water).
 Once the first batch is made, future batches can be “seeded,” so it will take less time to make these batches.

 There are several important aspects of this method, but the key is a 12 volt D.C. power supply.
 Here are its specifications: